|Remnant of Old Indian Trail in Massachusetts|

 Friday, October 16, 2015

-A closer look at a Cairn I posted earlier in the month.
-This cairn is composed of a series of boulders of differing materials, aligned side by side, with rocks tucked into the spaces between each rock.
+A closer look at a rock pile I posted earlier in the month.
+This is an interesting composition of a series of boulders of differing materials, aligned side by side, with rocks tucked into the spaces between each rock.
 Near the "top" of this image..three "heads," looking left, or has my imagination run away with me?

 |Close up of one of the stones placed at the "top."|